-For just the second time in its history, the Country Music Association posted its “CMA Nominee Showcase,” featuring the results of the second round of voting in each of the 12 categories for this year’s CMA awards.
+On August 12th, the Country Music Association posted its “CMA Nominee Showcase,” featuring the results of the second round of voting in each of the 12 categories for this year’s CMA awards.
 The Showcase includes direct links that allow eligible voters to hear music from each of the nominated albums, singles, and songs, and view “For Your Consideration” type ads for each of the artists nominated in every category.
 The website also reminds the voters of the eligibility criteria for every category, not that those criteria ever seem to matter much when it comes to the CMAs or ACMs.

 So, once again, we figured that we would go through each category and come up with our “perfect” ballot, were we the ones running the show at the CMAs.
 Each participating writer voted for up to 5 nominees in each category based upon the fields posted in the Showcase– no write-in candidates were allowed, as much as we were tempted to do so!– and we tallied the votes to see who our CMA nominees would be this year.
 If fewer than 5 nominees received multiple votes, then that category ended up with a smaller list on our ballot.

 In a few weeks’ time, we’ll compare our ballot to the nominees that the actual CMA voting body came up with.
-Call it a hunch, but we’re not anticipating a whole lot of overlap based upon the trends in the nominees included on the second ballot.
+Per usual, we’re not anticipating a whole lot of overlap.

 Entertainer of the Year